YouTube still has an ad problem

 According to CNN, it sounds like the sort of approval P&G is using was also employed by the New York Times.
 NYT and the Washington Post had ads appear on far-right and conspiracy channels.
 If that's the case, we probably don't have long to wait before an ad for P&G-owned Head and Shoulders dandruff shampoo runs on a channel devoted to dismemberment and necrophilia.

-It's easy to see why YouTub'e algorithms matched the ads with the videos, but that's not an excuse for it happening in the first place.
+It's easy to see why YouTube's algorithms matched the ads with the videos, but that's not an excuse for it happening in the first place.
 A bulk of Google's coffers are filled by automated ads; the company should have better safeguards in place as a result.
 Same goes for Facebook.
 Google loves touting its prowess in the AI field, but situations like this prove that a human touch is still necessary.